I shouted out, “Who killed the Kennedys?” When after all it was you and me. – Mick Jagger & Keith Richards

-It has continued on both the left (Kennedy was murdered because he was intent on withdrawing from Viet Nam.
-Consider the ongoing controversy of his National Security Memorandum # 263: http://www.history-matters.com/essays/vietnam/KennedyVietnam1971/KennedyVietnam1971.htm) and the right (he was more militaristic, more corrupt, more conservative and accomplished far less than Richard Nixon).
+It has continued on both the right (Kennedy, they say, was more militaristic, more corrupt, more conservative and accomplished far less than Richard Nixon) and the left (Kennedy, they say, was murdered because he was intent on withdrawing from Viet Nam.
+Consider the ongoing controversy of his National Security Memorandum # 263.

 Liberal mythmaking can be understood in the context of lost innocence and longing for the return of the King.
 But a careful look at media articles around the 50th anniversary of the assassination reveals that the great majority of them continue to take the official narrative for granted and use various subtle means of demonizing critics.

 Ironically, the Lone Gunman is the mirror opposite of the Western Hero, who, in dozens of movies) defeats the villains by himself, without the aid of the citizenry.
 High Noon is the classic example.
-Both of these Lone Gunmen, one directly and one in reverse) symbolize and teach our foundational values of American rugged individualism and the violent resolution of disputes.
+Both of these Lone Gunmen, one directly and one in reverse) symbolize and teach our foundational value of American rugged individualism – and, equally foundational – the violent resolution of disputes.

 In mythological terms, Dionysus causes cracks in the great walls of Thebes, and all the repressed parts of the psyche, all of the un-grieved ghosts of the past come roaring into the city, intent on revenge.